Last updated 31st October 2021

 - There is also freelance support for photography and video work as and when required and as a limited budget availability allows.

 Ronnie Semley, Diocesan Communications Manager

 Karen Ashcroft, Senior Administrator (including support for communications)

 T: 01254 503070

-Mark Ashley, Diocesan News Reporter (volunteer position, one day a week)
+Mark Ashley, Diocesan News Reporter (volunteer , a few hours a week)